yast/yast-installation/doc/control-file.md

 -   postscript: Executed after the module is called.

-Both script types accept two elements, the interpreter used (shell or perl) and the source of the scripts which is embedded in the XML file using CDATA sections to avoid confusion with the XML syntax.
+Both script types accept two elements: The interpreter used (shell or perl) and the source of the scripts which is embedded in the XML file using CDATA sections to avoid confusion with the XML syntax.
 The following example shows how scripts can be embedded in the control file: